 Metro Stations: Ranelagh (line 9), Église d’Auteil / Mirabeau ( line 10)

-Haussmann architecture defines Paris, which makes it a fun diversion to discover a tiny Paris street lined with multicoloured brick homes tucked behind cascading wisteria and roses.
+Haussmann architecture defines Paris, which makes it a fun diversion to discover a tiny Parisian street lined with multicoloured brick homes tucked behind cascading wisteria and roses.
 You might think for a moment that you’ve been transported to London.
 Those with an eye for details will spot quirky details on the facades.
 What about those lingering cats?
 The ceramic flowers?
 And the sign at #10?
 Don’t miss the bronze portrait of humorist Charles Léandre.
-A truly unique street in Paris!
+A delightful cobbled Paris street in Montmartre!

 Paris Streets, Getting To Villa Léandre: